for the couple who wants to feel like they've got this

 Escort cards send guests to a table.
 Place cards assign a specific seat.
 Depending on your setup you might need one, both, or neither.
 Aisle walks through this based on your guest count and table style.

 Most wedding websites are missing the dress code, parking info, weekend schedule, FAQ for out-of-town guests, and hotel block details.
-Aisle checks yours against a complete list so guests actually have what they need.
+Aisle checks yours against a complete list.

 This month: Get your systems in place